Frequently Asked Questions • Akea

 Organic pomegranate, organic cranberry, organic mango, organic grape, organic papaya, goji berry, organic blueberry, organic noni, apricot and elderberry.

-Our daily recommendation of 2 servings (scoops) of Essentials has the ORAC (Oxygen Radical Absorbance Capacity) or antioxidant equivalent of 5 servings of fruits and vegetables as well as the probiotics of 6 servings of yogurt, the Oat Beta Glucans of 8 servings of oatmeal and the resveratrol of 28 glasses of red wine.
+Our daily recommendation of 2 servings (scoops) of Akea has the ORAC (Oxygen Radical Absorbance Capacity) or antioxidant equivalent of 5 servings of fruits and vegetables as well as the probiotics of 6 servings of yogurt, the Oat Beta Glucans of 8 servings of oatmeal and the resveratrol of 28 glasses of red wine.

 Organic chicory, organic turmeric, organic parsley, organic cinnamon, ginger and organic ginseng.